periph/website/site/content/index.md

 # Documentation

+- [platform/](/platform/) for an overview of supported boards (Raspberry Pi, CHIP, etc) and OSes plus tips and tricks.
+- [device/](/device/) for an overview of included device drivers.
 - [users/](/users/) for ready-to-use tools.
 - [apps/](/apps/) to use `periph` as a library.
 The complete API documentation, including examples, is at [![GoDoc](https://godoc.org/periph.io/x/periph?status.svg)](https://periph.io/x/periph)
-- [platform/](/platform/) to get tips and tricks for known supported boards (Raspberry Pi, CHIP, etc).
 - [project/](/project/) to read about design goals, contribution rules or expand the list of supported hardware.
 - [examples/](/examples/) to help get started.